alex44jzy/nus-bikesharing/README.md

 This is the NUS-ISS Data analytics ensemble CA's python source codes.
 Env & Install:
-- Python3
+- python3
-- Sklearn
+- sklearn
-- Pandas
+- pandas
-- Tensorflow-keras
+- tensorflow-keras
-- Matiplot
+- matplotlib

 #### How to run:
 python3 process/Process.py